rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 }
 ```

+and used systemstat to fill it to the brim with delicious stats.
 I'm not going to reproduce all the code for gathering the stats here ([check it out on GitHub if you're interested](https://github.com/rotoclone/system-stats-dashboard/blob/0.1.0/src/stats.rs)), but here's a taste of how I gather RAM stats:

 ```rust
 pub struct MemoryStats {